Heavy-V1 "Knurled"

 From 1949 the Lator lens had a greater number of accessories including a different lens hood and a newly designed sports/view finder (OR 2401.2) that was also suitable for the Eltor and Luxtor lenses, in addition to the Teletor.

-The three different series of the Lator had different weights: 375 grams (Brass) the first series (matr.
-00838) and 205 grams (Aluminum) for the second series (matr.
-05414) and 240~245 grams for the small third series (matr.
+The four different series of the Lator had different weights: 375 grams (Brass) for the first two Heavy series (matr.
+00838 & 00973) and 205 grams (Aluminum) for the Light series (matr.
+05414) and 240~245 grams for the small Med.-Light series (matr.
 05484 & 05529).
-Note also that many of the second series were also brass (with the heavier weight) at least up to SN-05233, which we own, and thought to be so throughout the 052xx number sequence.
-(Note: All weights are without caps and rounded to 0 or 5)
+Note: All weights are without caps and rounded to 0 or 5.

 Availability: This lens is seen for sale more than one time per year.

-The Lator lens was also produced in a different mount for use in the Ducati OE 6403 Slide Projector.
+Note: The Lator lens was also produced in a different mount for use in the Ducati OE 6403 Slide Projector.